 The Sarasota Choral Society was actually formed nine years previous to this by Mrs. Thomas Butler.
 Singers from local church choirs had weekly rehearsals and two concerts per year, one at Christmas and one in the spring.
-Membership was comprised of people from area churches, just as many of the members today.
-Three of these members were instrumental in getting the Choral Society to put on the Messiah: Mrs. Walter Wooten, Mrs. Eleanor Bates Northern, and long time board member Elizabeth (Lane) Whittington.
-Mrs. Northern would conduct rehearsals and a director from Tampa was brought in for the actual performance.
-The practice of hiring local musicians for the Society’s performance also originated in 1945, and this loosely formed group became the nucleus for what is known today as the Sarasota Orchestra (formerly known as the Florida West Coast Symphony).
+Membership was comprised of people from area churches, which continues today.
+Three of these members were instrumental in getting the Choral Society to put on the Messiah: Mrs. Walter Wooten, Mrs. Eleanor Bates Northern, and long time board member Mrs. Elizabeth (Lane) Whittington.
+Mrs. Northern conducted rehearsals and a director from Tampa was brought in for the actual performance.
+The practice of hiring local musicians for the Society’s performance also originated in 1945, and this loosely formed group became the nucleus for what is known today as the Sarasota Orchestra.
 In the 1940s and early 1950s, anywhere from 50-75 members sang in the group and performances were held in the Municipal Auditorium.

-Julia W. Rohr began a new chapter of the Choral Society’s history when she was hired as director in 1956.
-Membership throughout her years increased to as many as 300 and performances have been held at First Baptist, First Methodist, and Bahia Vista Mennonite Churches, the John and Mabel Ringling Museum of Art courtyard, and, since 1973, the Van Wezel Performing Arts Hall.
-Dr. Rohr retired at her zenith with the Choral Society, conducting her last production, celebrating the Society’s 50th Anniversary performance of Messiah, on December 4, 1994 at Van Wezel.
+In 1956, Julia W. Rohr began a new chapter of the Choral Society’s history when she was hired as director.
+Membership increased to a peak of just over 300 voices; performances have been held at First Baptist, First Methodist, and Bahia Vista Mennonite Churches, the John and Mabel Ringling Museum of Art courtyard, and, after 1973, the Van Wezel Performing Arts Hall.
+Dr. Rohr retired at her zenith with The Choral Society, conducting her last production, celebrating the Society’s 50th Anniversary performance of Messiah, on December 4, 1994 at Van Wezel.

-In 1995, the director’s baton was most ably picked up by a native Sarasotan (born at Sarasota Memorial Hospital), Robert Romanski.
-Mr. Romanski led the Choral Society’s annual Messiah performances through 2004 in such venues as Van Wezel, Samuel R. Neel Auditorium at MCC, the Epiphany Cathedral in Venice, and the Church of the Palms Presbyterian.
+In 1995, Robert Romanski became the Artistic Director for The Sarasota Choral Society.
+Mr. Romanski led the annual Messiah performances through 2004 in such venues as Van Wezel, Samuel R. Neel Auditorium at SCF, the Epiphany Cathedral in Venice, and the Church of the Palms (Presbyterian).

-On November 28, 2004 The Sarasota Choral Society presented its 60th Anniversary Gala Performance at the Church of the Palms Presbyterian Church in Sarasota where the organization was honored with proclamations from the City of Sarasota and the Sarasota County Commission for its long history of contributions to the arts and lifestyle in the Sarasota area.
-One of the main highlights of the evening occurred when Sarasota Mayor Richard F. Martin, City Commissioner Lou Ann Palmer, County Commissioner David Mills, and Sarasota County School Board member Dr. Kathy Kleinlein honored Dr. Rohr with her own proclamations for her almost half century of support and leadership of the arts and music in Sarasota.
+On November 28, 2004, The Sarasota Choral Society presented its 60th Anniversary Gala Performance at the Church of the Palms Presbyterian Church in Sarasota.
+The organization was honored with proclamations from the City of Sarasota and the Sarasota County Commission at this location for its long history of contributions to the arts and lifestyle in the Sarasota area.
+One of the main highlights of the evening occurred when Dr. Julia Rohr was honored for her almost half century of support and leadership of the arts and music in Sarasota by: Sarasota Mayor Richard F. Martin, City Commissioner Lou Ann Palmer, County Commissioner David Mills, and Sarasota County School Board member Dr. Kathy Kleinlein.
 The Choral Society presented her with a lifetime achievement award on behalf of the citizens of Sarasota and its members.
-Dr. Rohr came out of retirement at the end of the evening by conducting the final movement of Messiah: Worthy is the Lamb that was slain following Mr. Romanski’s leadership of the Christmas portion of Messiah which included the Hallelujah Chorus.
-Mr. Romanski, Fonda Davies, and Concertmaster Harmann Haakman were awarded plaques by the Choral Society for their dedicated service over the years.
-This performance was videotaped and a DVD produced which is available at performances and through the “Fund Raising” page of this website.
+Dr. Rohr ended her retirement briefly to conduct the final movement of Messiah: Worthy is the Lamb that was slain.

 2005 brought The Sarasota Choral Society under the direction of dynamic Artistic Director, Deidre Reigel.
 Her experience in opera, dance, technical direction, staging and lighting, and orchestral leadership, along with seemingly limitless amounts of energy and a relentless drive for excellence made her the ideal person to lead this organization into a very exciting and promising future.

-The Sarasota Choral Society started a new chapter in its longevity as it celebrated its 65th consecutive annual performance of Messiah on December 5, 2009 with a new Artistic Director; Genevieve Beauchamp.
-With a strong background in choral singing and piano, Ms. Beauchamp will continue the organizations long standing tradition of choral excellence as she builds on the work of previous Artistic Directors Deidre Reigel, Robert Romanski, and Dr. Julia W. Rohr.
+On December 5, 2009, The Sarasota Choral Society started a new chapter in its history as it celebrated its 65th consecutive annual performance of Messiah at Pine Shores Presbyterian with a new Artistic Director, Geneviève Beauchamp.
+With a strong background in choral singing and piano, Ms. Beauchamp will continue the organization’s long standing tradition of choral excellence as she builds on the work of previous Artistic Directors Deidre Reigel, Robert Romanski, and Dr. Julia W. Rohr.